taw00/howto/howto-configure-swap-file-for-linux.md

 ### Prep the swap file - EXT4 version

-Things are simpler and way faster with an ext4 filesystem.
+Things are simpler and way faster with an ext4 file system.

 ```
 # EXT4 version of swap file prep